-Zhang, M and Kelleher, EJR and Runcorn, TH and Mashinsky, VM and Medvedkov, OI and Dianov, EM and Popa, D and Milana, S and Hasan, T and Sun, Z and Bonaccorso, F and Jiang, Z and Flahaut, E and Chapman, BH and Ferrari, AC and Popov, SV and Taylor, JR (2013) Mid-infrared Raman-soliton continuum pumped by a nanotube-mode-locked sub-picosecond Tmdoped MOPFA.
+Zhang, M and Kelleher, EJR and Runcorn, TH and Mashinsky, VM and Medvedkov, OI and Dianov, EM and Popa, D and Milana, S and Hasan, T and Sun, Z and Bonaccorso, F and Bonaccorso, F and Jiang, Z and Flahaut, E and Flahaut, E and Chapman, BH and Ferrari, AC and Popov, SV and Taylor, JR (2013) Mid-infrared Raman-soliton continuum pumped by a nanotube-mode-locked sub-picosecond Tmdoped MOPFA.
 Optics Express, 21. pp. 23261-23271.Full text not available from this repository.

 We demonstrate a mid-infrared Raman-soliton continuum extending from 1.9 to 3 μm in a highly germanium-doped silica-clad fiber, pumped by a nanotube mode-locked thulium-doped fiber system, delivering 12 kW sub-picosecond pulses at 1.95 μm.
 This simple and robust source of light covers a portion of the atmospheric transmission window. © 2013 Optical Society of America.

-|Depositing User:||Cron Job|
+|Depositing User:||Cron job|